What Is HLS Streaming and When Should You Use It [2024 Update]

 RTSP is known for having extremely low streaming latency, which is undoubtedly a plus.
 Unfortunately, this protocol comes with a slew of limitations.

 Because of its low streaming latency, RTSP requires a constant and stable network connection.
-Unstable networks will result in dropped frames, macro blocking, and other visual artefacts.
+Unstable networks will result in dropped frames, macro blocking, and other visual artifacts.
 Android and iOS devices also don’t have RTSP-compatible players, hence rarely used.

 Additionally, RTSP also cannot easily be cached for widespread distribution.
 That’s why it’s rarely used for internet-based content streaming.
 It’s best suited for networks where the operator has end-to-end control of the network environment.
 RTSP remains standard in many surveillance and closed-circuit television (CCTV) architectures because RTSP support is still ubiquitous in IP cameras.